-A first quarter (three month) evaluation of the system, when leak/burst rates are usually highest in the UK (commonly attributed to freeze/thaw cycles), was conducted using manual data inspection, and correlation to repair information recorded on the water

-- 20 company's Work Management System (WMS) and customer contact database.
+A first quarter (three month) evaluation of the system, when leak/burst rates are usually highest in the UK (commonly attributed to freeze/thaw cycles), was conducted using manual data inspection, and correlation to repair information recorded on the water company's Work Management System (WMS) and customer contact database.
 During this period the online AI system was analysing flow and pressure data from as many as 156 flow and 255 pressure instruments, the actual number being dependent upon changes in data quality over time.
 A total of 227 alerts generated by the AI system were reviewed, 78 for flow and 149 for pressure.
-(For comparison it should be noted the flat - 25 line system generated 47 853 alarms for the same data streams and the same three month period).
-Their classifications are shown in Fig. 3a and b.
-The class "abnormal" includes all cases where the AI system produced an alarm and subsequent manual data interpretation confirmed that a noteworthy event did occur, but for which there was no correlation with mains repairs or customer contacts.
-The signature of some of these abnormal events such as large industrial demands, or closure and opening of valves, could not necessarily be differentiated from that of bursts using the AI analysis system.
-However, their detection was still of significant interest to the water company in that it provided important operational information that was previously undetected.
-Un-
+(For comparison it should be noted the flat line system generated 47 853 alarms for the same data streams and the same three month period.
+It should be stated however, that the flat line alarm thresholds were probably valid at the time of initial set up of.
+Nonetheless, they were not re-assessed often enough to keep them valid through changes in network operational characteristics and/or changes in demand patterns.)